 Bernard White A bio-tech engineer with super human strength.
 An experiment resulted in him losing his hand.
 He now has an artificial hand made of steel.
 The giant who is breaking the world record of massacre again and again with his supernatural strength and artificial hands specially made of steel.

-Dani & Demi The ex-Siamese twins, seperated by a train crush.
+Danny & Demi The ex-Siamese twins, seperated by a train crush.
 The malicious twins, born in the laboratory of an insane physiologist.

 The Outfoxies - Unofficial Soundtrack